This advice is for adults only (including pregnant and breastfeeding women); it is not suitable for children.

 Can I have too much iodine?

 Yes; excessive iodine intake can cause thyroid problems.
 As a guide, intakes should not regularly exceed 600 mcg/day (less in children).
-If you have thyroid disease, or have experienced iodine deficiency over many years, you should speak with your GP before taking additional iodine.
-This is because you may respond differently to extra iodine.

 Who is at risk of iodine deficiency?